 Lateness: Rehearsals start on time.
 Late arrivals are disruptive to the group.
-Students who are repeatedly late will need to meet with their conductor.
-Students are expected to arrive at least ten minutes prior to beginning of rehearsal so they can be fully prepared and make it possible for rehearsal to start as scheduled.
+This season, students are asked to arrive no more than ten minutes prior to the beginning of rehearsal.
 We ask that parents be mindful of this in planning transportation to rehearsals.